cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

    [\omega]_{\tilde{\sigma}} = |\tilde{\sigma}| \left( [\omega]_{e_{up}} \left( x_{\sigma} - x_{e_{up}} \right) + [\omega]_{e_{down}} \left( x_{\sigma} - x_{e_{down}}\right) \right)

-Other defintions of Hodge operators exist in the literature, see **[B14]**.
+Other defintions of Hodge operators exist in the literature, see [B14]_.

 Projections between control volumes when using CDO
 --------------------------------------------------

-Figure :ref:`projection_CDO` summerized the different projection between control volumes in CDO.
+:numref:`fig:projection_CDO` summerized the different projection between control volumes in CDO.
 It is usefull to keep it in mind when one want to discretised an equation on a specific control volume.

-.. _projection_CDO:
 .. figure:: ./FIGURES/CDO.png
+        :name: fig:projection_CDO
 	:width: 600
 	:align: center
 	:alt: Projection scheme using CDO approach

-	Figure D: Projections between control volumes in CDO
+	Projections between control volumes in CDO

 Incompressible Navier-Stokes